How to Cook Lobster2013-05-08

 - It is best if you can keep the butter warm while you eat the lobster.

 - Some people also add cut lemons and some seafood seasoning such as Old Bay to the cooking water.
-It adds a bit of extra flavor I guess, but cooking it in water is just as good in my opinion.
+It adds a bit of extra flavor.
+If you don’t have Old Bay, the lemons work nicely.

 - Putting the lobster into cool water and letting it slowly come to a boil may sound cruel but supposedly it isn’t.
 The lobster gently goes to sleep as the water warms.